It happens to thousands of GTA drivers every year. You check your pockets, nothing. You retrace your steps, still nothing. The key is gone.

 • Whether any working key still exists

-• Your VIN - visible on the driver's side dashboard through the windshield, or in your registration documents
+• Your VIN, visible on the driver's side dashboard through the windshield, or on your registration documents

-With this, a locksmith can confirm what parts and tools are needed before even arriving.
+With this, a locksmith can confirm what parts and tools are needed before they even arrive.
 That makes the job faster and the quote more accurate.

-Once the locksmith arrives, the process is straightforward.
-They assess the situation, confirm the quote, then cut and program the new key.
+Once the locksmith arrives, the process is simple.
+They check the situation, confirm the quote, then cut and program the new key.

-Most jobs take between 20 and 60 minutes on-site, depending on the vehicle.
-Before leaving, they test the key in the ignition and all door locks - the job is not done until it works.
+Most jobs take 20 to 60 minutes on-site, depending on the vehicle.
+Before leaving, they test the key in the ignition and all door locks.
+The job is not done until it works.

-We serve Toronto, Mississauga, Brampton, and every city across the Greater Toronto Area - typically the same day, often within the hour.
+We serve Toronto, Mississauga, Brampton, and every city across the Greater Toronto Area, usually the same day and often within the hour.

-Once you have a new key, seriously consider having a spare made at the same time.
-The cost of a second programmed key is a fraction of what emergency replacement costs under pressure.
+Once you have a new key, think about having a spare made at the same time.
+A second programmed key costs a fraction of what an emergency replacement costs under pressure.

 It is one of those things that is easy to do today and impossible to wish you had done later.